-Dermot O'Callaghan became aware of the position taken by the UKCP on these matters as a result of action being taken against Dr Mike Davidson, a therapist who was suspended by his professional body for the past year without any charge against him, because of his work in assisting people such as the young man in the example above.
-There was no client complaint against him; indeed his clients are most grateful for his help to them in working towards achievement of their life goals.
+The present writer became aware of the position taken by the UKCP on these matters as a result of action being taken against a therapist who has been suspended by his professional body for the past year without any charge against him, because of his work in assisting people such as the young man in the example above.
+There has been no client complaint against him; indeed his clients are most grateful for his help to them in working towards achievement of their life goals.
 He has done nothing wrong, but his livelihood has been affected to the point where he is now trying to sell his house to raise much-needed money.

-It is against the UKCP ethical principles critiqued above that such people are judged, but the message of this booklet is that it is these principles themselves that must be brought into the spotlight.
+It is against the UKCP ethical principles critiqued above that such people are judged, but in my view it is these principles themselves that must be brought into the spotlight.

-Over a period of months during 2012, O'Callaghan corresponded with various representatives of the UKCP with a view to generating a responsible discussion around the ethical guidelines regarding samesex attraction.
-Eventually he made a formal complaint against the UKCP, asking that the matter be taken through their own internal complaints procedures.
+Over a period of months during 2012, I corresponded with various representatives of the UKCP with a view to generating a responsible discussion around the ethical guidelines regarding same-sex attraction.
+Eventually I made a formal complaint against the UKCP, asking that the matter be taken through their own internal complaints procedures.